 Getting up and moving around

 Once the anaesthetic has worn off, you’ll be able to stand up and go for a short walk.
-You are likely to feel wobbly the first time you get up and you will still have your catheter, so you will need the midwife to help you.
-Your abdomen (tummy area) may feel tender and heavy.
+You’re likely to feel wobbly the first time you get up and you will still have your catheter, so you will need the midwife to help you.
+Your abdomen (tummy area) may feel very tender and heavy.
 Your midwife can give you some pain relief beforehand to make you more comfortable.

 It’s important to move around soon after your c-section to reduce the risk of blood clots.
 Other ways of reducing this risk include: